-PRQ: Successful completion of MAT 121 with a grade of C or better or equivalent assessment test score.
-This course includes derivatives, integrals and their applications, with attention restricted to algebraic, exponential and logarithmic functions for business, life science and/or social science majors.
+Prerequisite(s): Successful completion of MAT 121 with a grade of C or better OR CCPT ADAPTIVE score > 105 & TRIG/CALCULUS score 29-81.

+Includes derivatives, integrals, and their applications, with attention restricted to algebraic, exponential, and logarithmic functions for business, life science and/or social science majors.
 This course is one of the statewide Guaranteed Transfer courses, GT-MA1.